sapt36/WORK-DeepLearning/README.md

 <h3>Deep Learning final project</h3>
 1. Human Activity Recognition Data Set<br>
 2. Loading (load and confirm whether it is suitable for building model)<br>
-3. Analysis (use diagrams to illustrate each of the six activities and three accerlator file)<br>
+3. Analysis (use diagrams to illustrate each of the six activities and three acceleration file)<br>
 4. 1D CNN (the model that teacher want us to use)<br>
 5. Neural Designer (reference)<br><br>